 The Traditions Preserving Knowledge

 Being in favor of facts does not mean we are anti-religious.
-We are thankful for the traditions that have preserved and protected the teachings of ancient spiritual technologies.
+We are thankful for the traditions preserving the teachings of ancient spiritual technologies.
 Some religions have been storehouses for this knowledge.
 It is these insightful researchers that give us this important legacy.

 — Guru Tua

-It is important to make the distinction between the traditions that provide tools for development and those that promote mythology and superstition.
+It is important to distinguish between the traditions that provide tools for development and those that promote mythology and superstition.
 We must understand that myths and stories are examples to show us how to create your own unique path.

 Everyone has their way of awakening.
 And, each of us has spiritual gifts to aid in this quest.
 These gifts are sleeping in our DNA.
 So, waking these gifts is the key.
 It sets our spiritual walk into motion.
 It opens our minds to new potentials.